To accompany yesterday’s Décor Diva article on Roman Blinds, here is the corresponding décor term:

 There are very few of us who have commissioned or appointed either a contractor or artisan in the building or construction trade, who have not been left feeling disappointed in the standard of the workmanship.

-It is so sad to think that there are a great many people out there who think that working with a builder, tiler, painter or whoever can offer a home improvement service, is the stuff that nightmare’s are made of.
+It is so sad to think that there are a great many people out there who think that working with a builder, tiler, painter or whoever offers a home improvement service, is the stuff that nightmares are made of.